MrAhile/K8s-CKA/5-Storage/nfs.md

 Installation instruction can be found at [https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)

-Note: the helm client is already installed on your host machine and on your master node
+Note: make sure the helm client is installed on your environment first

 3. Make sure a StorageClass has been created